 As Randy Pausch, a late professor of computer science at Carnegie Mellon, famously quoted in his book, The Last Lecture, “Showing gratitude is one of the simplest yet most powerful things humans can do for each other.”

 As simple as it sounds, folks around your office may still be apprehensive of expressing gratitude to their co-workers in person.
-Through Chat, perform those not-so-simple acts of gratitude by complimenting and appreciating anyone in your organization.
+Through Zoho Cliq, perform those not-so-simple acts of gratitude by complimenting and appreciating anyone in your organization.
 Be it the most senior executive or the newest hire, thank them with a friendly message for their contributions at work.

 We have put forward our two cents’ worth on how important gratitude at workplace is.
 We’d now love to hear the tiny but significant steps you take to express gratitude at workplace in the comments below.